 Wickham Market is a growing, well-resourced village.
-We have a health centre, a dentist, a chiropodist, a pharmacy, a residential home, Co-op, hairdresser, fish and chip shop, Bengali and Chinese restaurants, two tea rooms, a charity shop, a football club, a bowls club, a vet, a beauty salon, and two independent shops selling a variety of mainly local goods.
-There are a couple of garages, a Post Office, a carpet shop, a solid fuel/animal food shop, and a locally famous butchers shop.
-There are monthly film shows in Wickham Market Village Hall.
+We have a health centre, a dentist, a chiropodist, a pharmacy, a residential home, Co-op, hairdresser, fish and chip shop, Bengali and Chinese restaurants, two tea rooms, a charity shop, a football club, a bowls club, a vet, a beauty salon, and a British Legion club and hall.
+There are also a couple of vehicle repair shops, a Post Office, a carpet shop, a solid fuel/animal food shop, and a locally famous butcher shop.

 The nearby town of Woodbridge has many independent shops, restaurants, lovely river walks, and a cinema.
-The seaside at Aldeburgh is within easy reach, and the famous Snape Concert Hall is close by.
+The seaside at Aldeburgh is within easy reach, and the famous Snape Maltings Concert Hall is close by.

-The local primary school is a founder member of Avocet Academy Trust and has just received a "good" OFSTED report.
+The local primary school is a founder member of Avocet Academy Trust and has recently received a "good" OFSTED report.
 The church has links with the school.
 The pupils visit the church for three services a year, and the vicar has visited in the past to hold assemblies regularly.
 We have restarted "Open the Book" assemblies.
 One of the lay elders is a Member of the Academy Trust.
 There are local secondary schools in Woodbridge and Framlingham.
-We also aim to restart "Messy Church", which ended during the pandemic.